aspuru-guzik-group/MERMES/README.md

 ### 2.2 Modifying the prompts

 The default prompts can be found in `mermes/extract/prompt.py`.
 You can modify them and try out different prompts!

-### 2.3 Navigating the folders of downloaded contents

-* The downloaded contents from each url are saved in `./downloaded_contents`.
-* The downloaded figures and processed JSON files are saved in `./mermes_results`